FDA authorizes Novavax’s COVID-19 vaccine

 Novavax’s shot “provides another alternative for adults and adds another vaccine to the COVID-19 vaccine supply for the United States.
 The American public can trust that this vaccine, like all vaccines that are used in the United States, has undergone the FDA’s rigorous and comprehensive scientific and regulatory review,” said Peter Marks, director of the FDA’s vaccine division.

-In clinical trials, the vaccine was about 90 percent effective at preventing mild, moderate and severe COVID-19.
+In clinical trials, the vaccine was about 90% effective at preventing mild, moderate and severe COVID-19.
 But, critically, the trials were conducted before the omicron variant became dominant.

 The company has since submitted updated data to the FDA, and publicly said the vaccine shows “broad” response to the currently circulating variants.